Quick Tips for Making Your Home the Center of Attention this Thanksgiving

 Originally a harvest festival, Thanksgiving was first observed in 1621.
 It continues to be a day for the family to get together, catch up, watch parades and football, and eat turkey and stuffing.
 The weeks before the holiday are spent planning the dinner and making the home warm and inviting both outside and inside.

 Wherever your home is—and whatever style it is—here are some ideas on how to make it even more festive and fun for everyone.

 A Splash of Colors Makes a Festive Country Home

 A quiet country home nestled in a wooded area will come to life long before the laughter and chatter of the family gathering—by adding a splash of color to the steps and the front porch.

-Two wire baskets filled with pumpkins, plus flower arrangements, flanking the steps will add a splash of color to this classically simple and attractive country home.
+Wire baskets filled with pumpkins, plus flower arrangements, flanking the steps will add a splash of color to this classically simple and attractive country home.
 (Plan 153-1871)

 Bright cushions on the chairs, flowers, and plants make the front porch a lively sight.
-Add to the atmosphere with this pumpkin floral arrangement for the table at the end of the porch.
+Add to the atmosphere with a pumpkin floral arrangement for the table at the end of the porch.
 (Plan 153-1871)

 Have Fun with Thanksgiving Wreaths

 You can be as artistic or as simple as you want in picking out or making your own Thanksgiving wreath.
 If you have a Craftsman or Arts and Crafts style home, the artsy edge may be to your liking.
 Others may prefer a simple wreath of dried autumn flowers for their front door.